 Each daily scrum is limited to 15 minutes.
 The intent is for it to be a brief update and synchronization effort.

 Unlike sprint planning, I don’t recommend trying to complete a daily scrum in half the recommended timebox.
 For most teams, 5-7 minutes is simply not enough time to raise any real issues or understand the work being accomplished.
-When teams shorten the daily scrums too much, the ceremony devolves into a series of rote updates, such as “Yesterday I did such-and-such.
+When teams shorten the daily scrums too much, the meeting devolves into a series of rote updates, such as “Yesterday I did such-and-such.
 Today I’ll do this-and-that.
 Nothing is in my way.”

 There are no formal inputs to the daily scrum.
 The only output is increased coordination of the developers' work.